kariukimary/authentication-in-dash-application/README.md

 authentication

-#one can use basic authentication in dash application but however its much pretty  a lodin and logut page that allow user to login and logout from the
+#one can use basic authentication in dash application but however its much pretty  to have  a login and logout page that allow user to login and logout from the application

 #when the user enters the correct credentials a link "Access Granted" appears and on clicking it directs him on the main page